Risk-Monotonicity in Statistical Learning: Abstract

 \section{Abstract}

-Acquisition of data is a difficult task in many applications of machine learning, and it is only natural that one hopes and expects the populating risk to decrease (better performance) \emph{monotonically} with increasing data points.
-It turns out, somewhat surprisingly, that this is not the case even for the most standard algorithms such as empirical risk minimization.
-Non-monotonic behaviour of the risk and instability in training have manifested and appeared in the popular deep learning paradigm under the description of \textit{double descent}.
-These problems highlight bewilderment in our understanding of learning algorithms and generalization.
-It is, therefore, crucial to pursue this concern and provide a characterization of such behaviour.
-In this paper, we derive the first consistent and risk-monotonic algorithms for a general statistical learning setting under weak assumptions, consequently resolving an open problem \citep{viering2019open} on how to avoid non-monotonic behaviour of risk curves.
-Our work makes a significant contribution to the topic of risk-monotonicity, which may be key in resolving empirical phenomena such as double descent.
+Acquisition of data is a difficult task in many applications of machine learning, and it is only natural that one hopes and expects the population risk to decrease (better performance) \emph{monotonically} with increasing data points.
+It turns out, somewhat surprisingly, that this is not the case even for the most standard algorithms that minimize the empirical risk.
+Non-monotonic behavior of the risk and instability in training have manifested and appeared in the popular deep learning paradigm under the description of \textit{double descent}.
+These problems highlight the current lack of understanding of learning algorithms and generalization.
+It is, therefore, crucial to pursue this concern and provide a characterization of such behavior.
+In this paper, we derive the first consistent and risk-monotonic (in high probability) algorithms for a general statistical learning setting under weak assumptions, consequently answering some questions posed by \citep{viering2019open} on how to avoid non-monotonic behavior of risk curves.
+We further show that risk monotonicity need not necessarily come at the price of worse excess risk rates.
+To achieve this, we derive new empirical Bernstein-like concentration inequalities of independent interest that hold for certain non-i.i.d.~processes such as Martingale Difference Sequences.